Laurie Penny: Screenwriting

 Penny has also written for streaming TV, contributing to episodes of the Netflix show The Haunting of Bly Manor and HBO's The Nevers, and acted as a story editor on Carnival Row.

 Personal life

 Penny came out as genderqueer, pansexual and polyamorous in 2015.
 In 2020, Penny stated a preference for the pronouns they/them; they also use she/her pronouns, although they consider them to be "less accurate".

-In December 2020 Penny married in Los Angeles, California.

-Penny has stated they have complex post-traumatic stress disorder (CPTSD) and autism.
+In December 2020, Penny was married and living in the United States.
+Penny disclosed in May 2022 that they are autistic.
+By May 2025 they were divorced.